 GDPR and RedJade

 See below for how RedJade handles many GDPR Regulations.
 For further clarification, see individual GDPR articles (links in red).
 Please contact us at email@example.com if you have any questions related to RedJade and GDPR.

 Article 1: GDPR General Provisions

 The method and types of data collected are fully controlled by the data controller (RedJade Client).
 RedJade provides options for totally anonymized data collection.
 Personal data is required if survey invitations need to be sent by e-mail or contacted via telephone or as requested by a RedJade Client.
 All individual data is anonymized if the subject is removed from RedJade.

 It is the responsibility of the data controller to keep data “no longer than necessary”.
 As the data processor, RedJade processes data solely in accordance with instructions provided by the data controller.
 The deletion of records and datasets can be requested by data controllers at any time.
 Data controllers can delete subjects (anonymizing their data across the application immediately).
 RedJade is currently working on additional features to anonymize data on study archive.

 Consent (consent is mentioned across several articles)

 Consent is the responsibility for the data controller (RedJade Client).
 New consent is NOT required if consent previously obtained meets GDPR requirements.
-RedJade will be releasing the ability to obtain consent directly through the application.
-A link will be provided to the support document outlining consent here once available (likely availability 29 May 2018).
+RedJade instituted consent monitoring directly within the application (see Obtaining and Monitoring Subject Consent).
 The data controller (RedJade Client) should provide an email address or phone number for subjects to contact them to remove consent – this process must be easy for the subject.